AtoosaEbrahimabadi/Weather-App/README.md

+# Weather App

+A modern, responsive weather application built with React and Vite, fetching real-time weather data from the OpenWeatherMap API.
+This project demonstrates proficiency in React component-based architecture, state management with hooks, API integration, and deployment workflows.

+## Live Demo
+Experience the app live: [Weather App on Netlify](https://symphonious-nasturtium-6d8fcb.netlify.app)

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.